uagc-it-readiness/front-end-development-course-info/Exercises/Exercise14/ReadMe.md

 - Email contains an '@' sign
 - Password is filled out
 - A timezone must be selected
-- The 'About' textarea must be filled out
 - The 'Accept Terms and Conditions' must be checked

 Build an array of error messages to display to the user when a rule is violated